bbauska/Anti-Project2025/anti.md

 assign responsibility for implementation of specific policy initiatives to senior NSC officials from across the NSC staff structure.
 These officials should develop, direct, and execute tangible action plans in coordination with multiple agencies to achieve measurable, time-defined milestones.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 calls for the removal of NSA personnel from the NSC on day one and replace them with “aligned political appointees and trusted career officials.”
+<p>Project 2025 calls for the removal of NSA personnel from the NSC on day one and replace them
+with “aligned political appointees and trusted career officials.”
 “The NSC staff will need to consolidate the functions of both the NSC and the Homeland Security Council (HSC), incorporate the recently established Office of the National Cyber Director, and evaluate the required regional and